 email me

-Neil's professional work has taken him from California to Phoenix to New York City and he enjoys a busy musical career of chamber and solo performances, collaborating with Westmont College, Santa Barbara City College, and UCSB faculty.
+Neil's professional work has taken him from Californito Phoenix to New York City and he enjoys a busy musical career of chamber and solo performances, collaborating with Westmont College, Santa Barbara City College, and UCSB faculty.
 Recently he partnered as harpsichordist with the faculty of Santa Barbara strings, and served on the piano faculty of the Westmont Academy of Young Artists.
 The Santa Barbara Independent praised his "brilliant display" as soloist in Beethoven's Choral Fantasy with the Santa Barbara Master Chorale in 2004.
 Neil's students are frequent award winners with the Santa Barbara Music Club, the Music Teacher's Association of California, and the Performing Arts Scholarship Foundation.